DAY 20: A World Class Drive!

 “The Treasure of the Sierra Madre,” 1948

 Here’s the deal: More than half of the mountains in Mexico, from the top all the way to the bottom, from the deserts to the jungles and all the volcanoes in between, are nominally considered the Sierra Madre, which is really just a sub-set of one of the world’s greatest mountain ranges: the American Cordillera, the longitudinal hump in the landscape that runs from Alaska all the way to Southern Chile.
-Once you cross the border into Mexico, the great range becomes the “Mother Mountains” and there are four distinct sections:
+Once you cross the border into Mexico, the great range becomes the “Mother Mountains” and there are three distinct sections:

 The Sierra Madre Oriental, which parallels the Gulf Coast from the Rio Grande south as far as Puebla.